-Luke speaks of certain women who had accompanied Jesus during his itinerant teaching and healing ministry.
+Earlier in his gospel, Luke had mentioned certain women who had accompanied Jesus during his itinerant teaching and healing ministry.
 In Luke 8:1-3, he wrote that women travelled with Jesus and provided for him out of their own resources.
-Like Matthew and Mark, Luke identified just three of the women: Mary Magdalene, Joanna the wife of Chuza, and Susanna, but adds (in verse 3) that there were many other (heterai pollai) women in this group.
+Here Luke again identifies just three of the women—Mary Magdalene, Joanna the wife of Chuza, and Susanna—but adds (in verse 3) that there were many other (heterai pollai) women in this group.

 Many women were dedicated followers of Jesus during his ministry on earth.
 Some of these women seem to have been independent of fathers and husbands, and some were independently wealthy.
-These women left the relative comfort of their homes and travelled in rough conditions, and seemingly disregarded cultural conventions in order to faithfully follow and serve their Lord.
-There is little doubt that Jesus welcomed these women and valued their ministry, including their ministry of being his witnesses to the people of Israel and beyond (Acts 13:30-31).
+These women left the relative comfort of their homes, travelled in rough conditions, and seemingly disregarded cultural conventions in order to faithfully follow and serve their Lord.
+There is little doubt that Jesus welcomed these women and valued their ministry, including their later ministry of being his witnesses to the people of Israel and beyond (Acts 13:30-31).